RashI0192/Dysarthria-Speech-Refinement/README.md

 For any issues or feature requests, please open an issue in the repository.

 ---
-Thank you for using the Eusarthria! 🚀
+Thank you for using Eusarthria! 🚀